Southern Heights Elementary

 to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this job, the employee will constantly bend neck and back, use hands for
+While performing the duties of this job, the employee is constantly required to stand/walk, bend neck and back,

-overhead, knee stand, and lift/carry and push/pull.
-The employee must constantly lift/carry up to 10 pounds and
+stairs/ladder reach/lift overhead.
+The employee must constantly lift/carry up to 10 pounds.
+The employee must

-must frequently lift /carry up to 20 pounds.
-The employee will occasionally lift/carry a maximum of 35 pounds
+frequently lift/carry up to 20 pounds.
+The employee must occasionally lift/carry a maximum of 40 pounds.
+The

 WORK ENVIRONMENT: The work environment characteristics described here are representative of those an